nahsra/antisamy/README.md

 Throughout the development of the 1.6.x series, we have identified and deprecated a number of features and APIs.
 All of these deprecated items have been removed in the 1.7.0 release.
 These changes were all tracked in ticket: https://github.com/nahsra/antisamy/issues/195.
 Each of the changes are described below:

-CssHandler had 2 constructors which dropped the LinkedList<URI> embeddedStyleSheets parameter.
-Both constructors now create an empty internal LinkedList<URI> and the method getImportedStylesheetsURIList() can be used to get a reference to it, if needed.
+`CssHandler` had 2 constructors which dropped the `LinkedList<URI> embeddedStyleSheets` parameter.
+Both constructors now create an empty internal `LinkedList<URI>` and the method `getImportedStylesheetsURIList()` can be used to get a reference to it, if needed.
 This feature is rarely used, and in fact direct invocation of these constructors is also rare, so this change is unlikely to affect most users of AntiSamy.
 When used, normally an empty list is passed in as this parameter value and that list is never used again.

- * The CssHandler(Policy, LinkedList\<URI\>, List\<String\>, ResourceBundle) was dropped
+ * The `CssHandler(Policy, LinkedList\<URI\>, List\<String\>, ResourceBundle)` signature was dropped
-   * It was replaced with: CssHandler(Policy, List\<String\>, ResourceBundle)
+   * It was replaced with: `CssHandler(Policy, List\<String\>, ResourceBundle)`
- * The CssHandler(Policy, LinkedList\<URI\>, List\<String\>, String, ResourceBundle) was dropped
+ * The `CssHandler(Policy, LinkedList\<URI\>, List\<String\>, String, ResourceBundle)` signature was dropped
-   * It was replaced with: CssHandler(Policy, List\<String\>, ResourceBundle, String).
+   * It was replaced with: `CssHandler(Policy, List\<String\>, ResourceBundle, String)`.
 NOTE: The order of the last 2 parameters to this method was reversed.

  * Support for XHTML was dropped.
 AntiSamy now only supports HTML.
 As we believe this was a rarely used feature, we don't expect this to affect many AntiSamy users.
  * XML Schema validation is now required on AntiSamy policy files and cannot be disabled.
 You must make your policy file schema compliant in order to use it with AntiSamy.
- * The policy directive 'noopenerAndNoreferrerAnchors' is now ON by default.
+ * The policy directive `noopenerAndNoreferrerAnchors` is now ON by default.
 If it is disabled, AntiSamy issues a nag, encouraging you to enable it.

 ## Deprecating support for external stylesheets

 The AntiSamy team has decided that supporting the ability to allow embedded remote CSS is dangerous and so we are deprecating this feature and it will be removed in a future release.
 It is expected that there are very few, if any, users of this feature.

 We have added a log WARNing if this feature is invoked.
-If you are, please disable/remove this feature by switching to the primary CssScanner() constructor that does not enable this feature.
+If you are, please disable/remove this feature by switching to the primary `CssScanner` constructor that does not enable this feature.

 ## How to Use